 Level 4 – Feat

-At Level 4, we’ll need to choose a Feat for our Ranger Beast Master Build.
+At Level 4, we’ll need to choose a Feat for our Beast Master Build.
 Feats are strong passive buffs for your character that can help to define your build.
 It’s pretty much always the best idea to choose Ability Improvement here, which gives us an extra 2 Ability Points to assign.
-Put them both into Dexterity, thus increasing it to 19.
+Put them both into Dexterity, thus increasing it to 18.
 This will help to supercharge your Ranged Weapon Attack Rolls.

 Level 5 – Second Level Spell

 At Level 5, the Beast Master Build for Baldur’s Gate 3 becomes considerably more powerful.
-At this level we get the passive ability to attack twice per turn with our weapon.
+At this level, we get the passive ability to attack twice per turn with our weapon.
 This is obviously a massive buff, and your damage output is going to skyrocket at this point.

 • Spike Growth – Spike Growth lets you cover a 12 metre wide area in Spikes, halving the movement speed of all within and causing them to take 2-8 Piercing Damage for every 1.5 Metres they walk on the spikes.
 Be wary that this is a Concentration Spell, so you cannot have this and Ensnaring Strike active at the same time.
 Ensnaring Strike is better for pinning down single dangerous enemies, whereas Spike Growth is good for slowing down groups of enemies in a larger area.